 - 2016 state securities regulators in Montana, Hawaii, Louisiana, Wyoming, Oklahoma, Oregon, South Carolina, Arkansas, Ohio, Tennessee, Wisconsin, U.S. Virgin Islands, Kentucky, Alabama, North Dakota, Kansas, Washington, California, Colorado, Florida, Iowa, Michigan, Minnesota, Nebraska, Georgia, Idaho, Mississippi, Puerto Rico, New Mexico, South Dakota, Indiana, Texas, Alaska, Missouri, Utah, Pennsylvania, Nevada and in the State of Maryland (as part of a multistate task force investigation with the North American Securities Administrators Association, Inc. (NASAA) regarding the sales of non-traded REITs.
 LPL Financial neither admitted nor denied the findings of fact and conclusions of law contained in a Consent Order.

 - 2017 New Jersey state securities regulators alleged failure to properly supervise sales of illiquid alternative investments to customers, including non-traded REITs and non-traded BDCs.

-- In 2017, another regulatory disclosure involves the State of Virginia Maine and the State of Vermont.
+- In 2017, another regulatory disclosure involved the State of Virginia, Maine, and the State of Vermont.

-The reality is that these types of investments are complex, and many financial advisors may not fully comprehend all the intricacies, conflicts, nor investment risks.
-There have been issues raised by regulators regarding investments and this has caused many broker-dealers to stop selling these types of investments.
+The reality is that these types of investments are complex, and many financial advisors may not fully comprehend all the intricacies, conflicts, or investment risks.
+Regulators have raised issues regarding investments, which has caused many broker-dealers to stop selling these investments.